ibm-cloud-docs/vmwaresolutions/vmonic/relnotes_v41.md

 ### Known issue for IBM Cloud for VMware Mission Critical Workloads
 {: #relnotes_v41-dedicated-mission-critical-warning}

-For Mission Critical Workloads, there is a known issue with vCenter HA failover.
-If eth0 is not active on the passive node before failover is initiated, the passive node is isolated and fails to take over as the active node. vCenter HA may not activate eth0 when failover is initiated.
+For Mission Critical Workloads, a known issue with vCenter HA failover exists.
+If eth0 is not active on the passive node before failover is initiated, the passive node is isolated and fails to take over as the active node. vCenter HA might not activate `eth0` when failover is initiated.
 For assistance, contact [IBM Support](/docs/vmwaresolutions?topic=vmwaresolutions-trbl_support).
 {:important}

 ## VMware Regulated Workloads enhancements
 {: #relnotes_v41-vrw}

-(Updated on April 13, 2021) The VMware Regulated Workloads offering delivers a new multizone architecture to instances that are deployed in V4.1 and later releases.
+(Updated on 4 May 2021) The VMware Regulated Workloads offering delivers a new multizone architecture to instances that are deployed in V4.1 and later releases.
 The multizone architecture can help to prevent downtime for cloud applications and to automate failovers within a cloud region.

 For more information, see [VMware Regulated Workloads overview](/docs/vmwaresolutions?topic=vmwaresolutions-vrw-overview).